JD95/write-you-a-tic-tac-toe/README.md

 [1..]
 ```

-This is the notation for defining a list of all numbers from 1 to infinity.
+This is the notation for defining a list of all numbers from 1 to infinity. [this could be confusing for people who don't know what lazy evaluation is, expecially if they type it in a repl!, may want to add a warning/ more explination]

 ```haskell
 take :: Int -> [a] -> [a]